papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 master/38ed427f-2998-4de0-8906-50e0accb8ae1:~$
 ```

-Congratulations !!!
+Congratulations!
 You have logged into a BOSH deployed K8s node.

 ### SCP files into K8s VMs

-At times you may need to transfer some files to the K8s nodes that are managed by BOSH.
-This can be achieved similar to the BOSH CLI ssh command.
+At times, you may need to transfer some files to the K8s nodes that are managed by BOSH.
+This can be achieved by methods similar to the BOSH CLI ssh command.
 Execute the following command to copy a file [.bash_history] to the /tmp folder in one of the master nodes.

 > `bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc scp .bash_history master/38ed427f-2998-4de0-8906-50e0accb8ae1:/tmp`